 In 1966, Rich “Rick” Cluchey was paroled from San Quentin after serving more than a decade for his part in an armed robbery.

 As he stepped outside the gates, he was greeted by a throng of TV cameras and radio microphones.
 While incarcerated, he learned the skills necessary to become a dental technician but he found his true passion in writing and acting.
-He founded an acting workshop, The Players, at San Quentin and directed as well as acted with the group.
+He founded the acting workshop The Players (also known as Le Cage) at San Quentin and directed as well as acted with the group.
 While incarcerated, he co-wrote “Le Cage,” a play about life in prison.
 It was a success.

 “A man’s rehabilitation can start as soon as the gate closes behind him… It’s a situation where you can make of it what you will.
 If you’re looking for trouble, this is the place to find it.
 If you’re looking maybe to change your way of life, despite some odds let us say, that too is possible.
 And I feel that I have achieved that … Primarily because I came here with no hope of pardon or parole that makes this day very great for me.
 A kind of a victory,” he told a KRON TV reporter as he was released.